ZPTXDev/Quaver/README.md

 ## Can you add x feature to Quaver?
 Yes, if it is meaningful.
 Submit an issue [here](https://github.com/ZapSquared/Quaver/issues) and I'll take a look.

+## I changed the locale through `/locale`.
+Why isn't it updating in slash commands?
+Unfortunately, slash commands are defined when running `node deploy-commands.js`.

+This means that slash command descriptions and console logs will follow the locale set in `settings.json` (`defaultLocale` key).

+## I changed `defaultLocale`, but it isn't updating in slash command descriptions.
+Why?
+You need to re-deploy the commands using `node deploy-commands.js` for the new locale to take effect.
+Logs, however, update immediately.

 # Contributing
 Refer to [CONTRIBUTING.md](CONTRIBUTING.md).